 In addition to the seasonal inventory that was pulled forward in Q2, we still had a residual impact from excess import freight costs originated late last year.
 These costs were embedded in the carrying amount of inventory reported for Q2 as well as in our prior quarter.

 In general, we are not challenged by excess inventory issue that would lead to increased or irrational promotional activity during the back half.
 While we will still see higher inventory levels over last year in our third quarter, this is due to late holiday receipts last year that we will land on time this year.
-We have a very good handle on our seasonal inventory needs, and we've been deliberate not to overinvest in certain fashion and seasonal merchandise for our fall and holiday selling season.
+We have a very good handle on our seasonal inventory needs and we've been deliberate not to overinvest in certain fashion and seasonal merchandise for our fall and holiday selling season.

 We also expect very little clearance inventory at year-end.
 Our inventory remains very clean and clearance represents just 5% of our total inventory.
 For JOANN, this is a historically low level of clearance inventory.
 Our plan for clearance inventory is also 5% of total inventory at year-end.